TianTianHang/Pyleste/RL/README.md

-# Celeste Reinforcement Learning
+# Celeste Reinforcement Learning with Stable Baselines3

-This directory contains a reinforcement learning implementation for the Celeste game environment using Deep Q-Network (DQN).
+This directory contains a reinforcement learning implementation for the Celeste game environment using Stable Baselines3 (SB3).

 ## Overview